penn-state-open-science/roadmap/meetings.md

   - Reports (all)
     - Introductions: Alaina Pearce, Daisy Lei, Hollie Mullin (Rick & Frank)
     - Becoming a Center (Nicole)
+      - Will be developing and submitting a proposal soon.
+Nicole & Briana will take lead for now.
     - Frank
     - Briana
   - Open Science Bootcamp